 Croatia’s beaches are beautiful, but they are rocky – expect pebbles rather than sand – and you need to watch out for sea urchins.
 Some of the best, hidden beaches also require a scramble down a hillside.

-Before you leave home, consider finding a pair of shoes you can wear over rocky or slippery surfaces.
+Before you leave home, pack a pair of shoes you can wear over rocky or slippery surfaces.
 If you're already in Croatia and can't find a pair, a grippy pair of sandals should do the trick.

-Pack a hat, sunglasses and remember to apply your sunscreen atleast 20 minutes before you go swimming, and reapply liberally once you're dry and out of the water.
+Pack a hat and sunglasses, too, and remember to apply your sunscreen at least 20 minutes before you go swimming, and reapply liberally once you're dry and out of the water.

 Is it safe to travel to Croatia right now?
 COVID-19 restrictions and health protocols, crime, scams and transport safety tips to know before you go.

 Croatia sizzles in summer and freezes in winter – be prepared for Croatia's weather and pack the right clothes to cater for your trip with these tips.